Thiel Capital: Quantum-Systems and Stark

-In October 2022, Peter Thiel invested in the Gilching-based surveillance drone startup Quantum Systems founded by the former Bundeswehr officer Florian Seibel, through Thiel Capital.
+In October 2022, Peter Thiel invested in the Gilching-based surveillance drone startup Quantum-Systems founded by the former Bundeswehr officer Florian Seibel, through Thiel Capital.
 His involvement with the company, as well as his subsequent backing of the Berlin-based attack drone startup Stark, also found by Seibel (a new company needed to be found because some of Quantum Systems' investors were not allowed to invest in weaponized drones), are sometimes considered controversial, due to Thiel's politics.
-Seibel said he knew about Thiel's politics, but he considered Thiel "one of the most successful, if not the most successful tech investor in the world".
-Later he told Follow the money that, "We have experienced tremendous support and introductions by Peter.
-I do not share political views with him but selected him in 2021 for his network into tech and being one of the most successful investors worldwide."
+Seibel said he knew about Thiel's politics, explaining "I do not share political views with him but selected him in 2021 for his network into tech and being one of the most successful investors worldwide."
+The firm also hoped to gain access to the U.S. military expertise through Thiel's investment.
 In May 2025, Quantum Systems became Europe's first dual-use unicorn and third defense unicorn, after fellow Bavarian startup Helsing and the Portuguese Tekever (Thiel has a role in the success of Helsing too and the startup is considered a part of the "Thiel ecosystem", although he does not directly invest in it).
 Thiel's mentee Moritz Döpfner brokered the deal with Quantum Systems on Thiel's behalf and sits on its board.
 His venture fund Doepfner Capital also invests in Stark.

 Personnel

 In 2018, when Thiel moved from San Francisco to Los Angeles, Thiel Capital's and Thiel Foundation's headquarters were relocated to Los Angeles, too.
 It was noted that there were 50 employees who made up the two organizations at the time and also followed Thiel to Los Angeles.

-Danzeisen is head of private investments, focusing on the U.S. and Asia.
-When he and Thiel started dating around 2007, he was BlackRock's vice president and based in New York, Thiel considered moving Clarium (Thiel Capital's predecessor) to New York, but discarded the plan.
-Instead, Danzeisen left his job at BlackRock and joined Clarium and Thiel Capital in 2008.
+Matt Danzeisen is head of private investments, focusing on the U.S. and Asia.
 Other than his job at Thiel Capital and Haymaker Ventures, Crescendo and Bridgetown, he serves on the boards of companies like iText and Coru Holdings, a personal financial management platform which he and Thiel were among largest owners.
 Since 2021, Thiel Capital is a shareholder in Malta-based EUM, which Thiel, Danzeisen, Richard Li and investors from Coru established.
 He married Thiel in October 2017.

-Jason Camm is the chief medical officer of Thiel Capital, founder of the newly founded biotech fund Thiel Bio, and CEO of Bonn- and West Hollywood-based pharma company Beren (which is in the same building with Thiel Capital).
+Jason Camm is the former chief medical officer of Thiel Capital, founder of the newly founded biotech fund Thiel Bio, and CEO of pharma company Beren.

-Hannes Holste is Thiel Capital's director of life science and a partner at Thiel Bio.
+Hannes Holste was Thiel Capital's director of life science and is a partner at Thiel Bio.